52-hertz whale: Music

-London based conceptual pop artist, originally from Australia, Ebony Buckle, composed together with her husband, who's also her producer, the song "Wonder", which is inspired on this whale.
-The song, which seems as if it is the whale itself who's singing it, makes reference to the 52 Hz itself, wondering if this frequency is correct or not to reach out to the other whales.
+Chinese folk metal band The Samans included "Whalesong" in their 2012 EP with the same title.
+The song has lyrics such as "Making wishes that I will find my herd tomorrow" and "52 Hertz of heartbreak".
+This metal song features folk music elements, harsh death metal vocals and clean vocals.
+It was well received and soon became one of the signature songs of the band.

+The 2019 album "52 Hertz" by Russian artist Santis is inspired by the image of a 52-hertz whale, which is used as a metaphor for loneliness, emotional victory, and the desire to be unique and understood by others.
+The album reimagines the whale's story through the theme of searching for a loved one and the inability to find common ground with others.
+According to support services, the song from the album has garnered tens of millions of plays.

 Books

 In 2020, Japanese novelist Sonoko Machida published the novel 52-Hertz Whales, in which the anomalous whale serves as a metaphor for "voiceless" lonely people who find each other by chance.
 A Japanese film adaptation of the novel premiered in 2024.

 In 2014, American writer Leslie Jamison published an essay in The Atavist Magazine about the 52-hertz whale's popular appeal as a metaphor for loneliness and perseverance.
 The piece was later included in Jamison's 2019 essay collection Make It Scream, Make It Burn.

 The 2019 book Song for a Whale by American author Lynne Kelly features a fictional whale known as Blue 55, who the author has stated is directly inspired by the 52-hertz whale.